JamieTrev/footballquiz/README.md

 ## Deployment
 - The Site was deployed to GitHub pages.
 The steps to deploy are as follows:
-	- In the GitHub repository, navigate to the Settings tab
+	- In the GitHub repository, navigate to the Settings tab and then select Pages
 	- From the source section drop-down menu, select the Main Branch
 	- Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.